(hit "refresh" to get the most recent version of this page; click on photos for larger images)

 |Jerry Dutler's Bowl

 The Jerry Dutler's Bowl Roto-Sphere was installed in 1965 when the bowling alley opened.
 In 1980, the motor gave out and it was not replaced.
+Soon thereafter, the inside of the sphere was gutted.
 However, the sign is still lit at night.
 Dutler's restored the sign in 2007 with multi-colored neon.
-They were investigating the cost of getting it spinning again but nothing has happened with that.
+In 2013, the owner was strongly considering getting the sign spinning again.
+It's not known whether the sign actually counter-rotated originally.
+There doesn't seem to be the same sort of band in the middle of the sphere like the other signs.
+However, I find nothing unusual about this sign from Warren Milks' index card.
 For more, see this website.

 the inventor and producer of the Roto-Sphere